 John was an early proponent of the use of asynchronous communication tools in an educational environment.
 In 1994, he set up a bulletin board system for his students to use, and four years later was conducting research on using online discussions with middle school students.
 In his current position, he encourages teachers at the primary, middle, and high school levels to use online discussion tools along with blogging software, social networking tools, and collaborative software to accomplish the same goals.

-Currently, John is the technology coordinator for the Brecksville-Broadview Heights schools in Ohio, a suburban school district consisting of six schools, 3700 students, and approximately 500 employees.
+Currently, John is the Director of Technology for the Revere Local School District in Ohio, a suburban school district consisting of four schools, 2700 students, and approximately 400 employees.
 He is responsible for all aspects of operational and instructional technology.
 Previously, John served as Director of Technology for the Brecksville-Broadview Heights Schools.

 In 2015, John led the implementation of a digital learning plan, with a 1:1 Chromebook program at the center.
 This plan emphasized pedagogical change through technology, focusing on project-based learning, differentiation through formative assessment, and development of student collaboration and problem solving skills.